Everyone knows what strategy means but what purpose does it serve for businesses and more specifically, for consultants?

 This article is designed to help consultants think about this purpose of business strategy and consider some of the ways they might improve existing strategies.

-We looked at this question briefly in our analysis of management v strategy consulting.
-But we wanted to go a bit deeper.
+I looked at this question briefly in our analysis of management v strategy consulting. (well worth a read!)
+But I wanted to go a bit deeper.

 David J. Collis and Michael G. Rukstad cited Edward Jones’s Strategy Statement as an example of a good strategy in a recent article:

 To grow to 17,000 financial advisers by 2012 by offering trusted and convenient face-to-face financial advice to conservative individualApril 2008, HBR